script-development/RT-CV/README.md

 - A CV scraper for x website (that's up to you)
 - A gui where you can search for CVs (this is only an API nor a database)
-- A CV database (it might cache some cv information but **CVs are never written to disk by this program**)
+- A CV database (it might cache some cv information but **CVs are never written to any disk by this program**)

 **What this is:**